readmeio/rdme/documentation/commands/openapi.md

   --branch=<value>  ReadMe project version

     Defaults to `stable` (i.e., your main project version).
 This flag is mutually exclusive with `--useSpecVersion`.

+  --apply-tag-changes  Apply OAS tag changes to existing endpoint pages.

+    If set when updating an API definition, existing endpoint pages will be moved to their tags in the uploaded file.
+    Pages moved to another category are not affected.

   --dry-run  Outputs what would be done, but does not actually upload anything.